 The stock market looks like a golden place to build wealth.
 There are a number of popular stories of the ace investors in India (and abroad) who made tonnes of money by investing in stocks.
-However, alongside the pros, there are also many ugly truths about stock market which most successful investors and analysts ignore to discuss.
+However, alongside the pros, there are also many ugly truths about the stock market which most successful investors and analysts ignore to discuss.

-7 Ugly Truth about Stock Market –
+7 Ugly Truths about Stock Market –

-2. No stock can give guaranteed returns:
+1. No stock can give guaranteed returns

 Even the ‘bluest of the blue chips‘ can ‘underperform’ and ‘not’ give any return for the sustained long-term time period.
 There’s a risk involved in any stock that you invest, no matter how safe it might sound.